Totchinuko/apiconan.totchinuko.fr/patches/custom.1.6.x.md

 - Added a button to reset your character offset, replacing the IK disable button
 - IK will now always be disabled for every characters.
 It's a buggy mess, and a good bug is a dead bug.
 - Added WASD keys to move the Custom camera forward, backward, left and right when holding the left click for rotating.
 These can be changed in the editor settings.
+`1.6.2`
+- Custom camera will now remember its last relative position, rotation and zoom
+- Camera can now be toggled outside of the custom panel with an input (Unassigned by default)
+- Added a filter field in the favorite profile dropdown menu
 ## Fixed
 `1.6.0`
 - Fixed hair/beard accessory not displaying their ID on hover of their icon